 Spinach is rich in iron – 1 cup (180 g) of spinach provides 6.43 mg of iron, which meets 36% of DV (11).
 You can add green leafy vegetables to soups and stews, pasta, smoothies, and guacamole.

-Carrots are rich in beta-carotene, which is converted by the body into vitamin A. Adding raw carrots to the diet helps the body absorb calcium more efficiently, which influences bone resorption and keeps them healthy (12).
+Carrots are rich in beta-carotenei XA pigment that gives fruits their yellow or orange color and gets converted into vitamin A as needed by the body. , which is converted by the body into vitamin A. Adding raw carrots to the diet helps the body absorb calcium more efficiently, which influences bone resorption and keeps them healthy (12).
 Add raw carrots to salads or make fresh carrot juice for your kids.

 Fruits are rich in vitamins and minerals, essential micronutrients that boost immunity and accelerate growth and development (13).
 Make it a habit to give your child 1-2 servings of fruit daily.
 You can also add them to cereals to make them colorful and tasty.
 Include different varieties of fruits every day to meet the daily requirements.